QuantumMaterialsModelling/AiSurf-Automated-Identification-of-Surface-images/README.md

 [*Keypoint Clustering*] <br>
 Clusterings with *n* clusters between lower and upper bound are evaluated with respect to their [silhouette score](https://towardsdatascience.com/silhouette-coefficient-validating-clustering-techniques-e976bb81d10c); the one with the maximal silhouette score is chosen for further processing.
-- **clustering_span_kp**: interval containing the optimal number of different clusters found in the image, evaluated by calculating the silhouette score. *Default: interval from 2 to 14*.
+- **clustering_span_kp**: interval containing the optimal number of different clusters found in the image, evaluated by calculating the silhouette score. *Default: interval from 2 to 12*.
+- **cluster_choice**: number that selects the chosen reference cluster for the second part of the analysis.
+The value of *1* indicates the *First*/*most populated cluster*, so *2* selects the *second* most populated and so on. *Default: 1*.

 [*Nearest Neighbours*] <br>
 Parameters related to the clustering processes used to find the primitive vectors.
 - **k1**: the number of nearest neighbors considered for each keypoint.
 For each keypoint, the *k1* shortest distances will be taken into account. *Default: 6*;
-- **cluster_span_kNN**: interval containing the optimal number of nearest neighbors, evaluated by calculating the silhouette score. *Default: interval from k1 to 4\*k1*.
+- **cluster_span_kNN**: interval containing the optimal number of clusters for the calculated NN distances, evaluated by the silhouette score. *Default: interval from k1 to 4\*k1*.
 - **clustersize_Threshold**: used to reduce impact of erroneous nn-vectors on the selection of the lattice vectors.
 In the final distribution only nn-clusters with population ≥ clustersize_threshold\*n_max are considered; n_max here is the population of the largest cluster; *Default: 0.3*.

 [*Sublattice lookup*] <br>
 Once the primitive vectors have been found, we look for the sublattice positions.
 K-means clustering algorithm is used.
-- **clustering_span_SUBL**: interval containing the optimal number of sublattice positions. *Default: interval from 2 to 10*.
+- **clustering_span_SUBL**: interval containing the optimal number of sublattice positions. *Default: interval from 2 to 6*.

 [*Deviation plot*] <br>
 Parameters related to the perfect-lattice-deviations plot.